Cherished Collections

 Limit your display for the most impact.

-As with anything else you use to decorate your home, a collection or treasured belonging will be most evident if it is not part of a crowd.
-My favorite blue and white pieces are displayed on a small shelf painted apple green, where they pop against a creamy white wall.
+As with anything else you use to decorate your home, a collection or treasured belonging will be most evident if it's not part of a crowd.
+My favorite blue and white pieces are displayed on a small apple green shelf, where they pop against a creamy white wall.
 My husband's favorite geodes are arranged on one shelf of a bookcase.
-Another friend hangs a shadowbox displaying sand dollars and driftwood collected on the Oregon coast where she grew up.
+Another friend hangs a shadowbox displaying a photo of herself and her siblings at the beach, along with sand dollars and driftwood collected on the Oregon coast where she grew up.
 They are part of her own natural history.

 The whole point of owning collectibles or mementos is to have them catch your eye so you can appreciate them.
 So don't scatter items around a room or all over the house.
 Instead, group them together on a wall, a shelf, gathered on a tray, or (for small items like seashells or vintage marbles) in a glass bowl or jar.

 To keep cherished items in the spotlight, consider a limit of one or two collections.
 Perhaps your kitchen features jadeite bowls, mugs, and serving pieces while your living room walls hold some of your grandfather's landscape paintings.
-Or you could rotate collections seasonally, bringing out your bluebird figurines in the summer, while saving your brass owls and candlesticks for winter display.
+You could also rotate collections seasonally, bringing out your bluebird figurines in the summer while saving your brass owls and candlesticks for winter display.

 How to pare down